gusevlab/germline2/README.md

 | ID1 | ID2 | P0 | P1 | cM | # words |
 | --- | --- | --- | --- | --- | --- |

+If haploid mode is on (`-h`) then ".0" or ".1" is appended to the IDs to indicate a match along the first or second haplotype.

 For large data, you can enable binary outputs by adding the `-b` switch, which will generate three files (`$OUT.bmatch/bmid/bsid`) that can be parsed using the provided `parse_bmatch` program (~3x reduction in file size).